 Instructions

-- Serve with lemon wedges and Creamy Cajun Shrimp Sauce.
+- Serve with lemon wedges and Homemade Tartar Sauce or Ā Creamy Cajun Shrimp Sauce.

 Notes

-- The process of blackening fish depends on the milk solids in the butter to accelerate the "blackening" process.
+- Blackening fish depends on the milk solids in the butter to accelerate the "blackening" process.
 So while you can use oil instead of butter in the recipe, you'll miss out a bit on the authentic flavors.

 - Prep Time: 5